aspose-ocr/Aspose.OCR-Documentation/cpp/developer-reference/defects/_index.md

 Image defects can significantly impact the accuracy of OCR.
 They can be caused by the quality of the image acquisition process, environmental conditions, and the hardware used to capture the image.
 To improve recognition accuracy, it is essential to [preprocess and enhance](/ocr/cpp/image-preprocessing/) images to mitigate these defects whenever possible.

 Aspose.OCR for C++ can automatically find potentially problematic areas of image during [recognition](/ocr/cpp/recognition/).
-In order to enable this functionality, specify the type of image defects to be detected in `defect_type` member of [recognition settings](/ocr/cpp/settings/).
+In order to enable this functionality, specify the type of image defects to be detected in `defect_type` member of [recognition settings](/ocr/cpp/settings/) or use a specialized `asposeocr_detect_defects()` function.
+The latter approach only returns the information about defects without recognizing the image.

 The following types of defects can be found:

 Defect | Enumeration | Description | Impact | How to mitigate
 ------ | ----------- | ----------- | ------ | ---------------